Lecture Theater (G/F), Lo Ka Chung Building, Institute for Advanced Study, Lee Shau Kee Campus, HKUST

 This article ponders the import of what I call the chimera in contemporary mainland Chinese CGI animations as illustrated by the first three Light Chaser productions, The Little Door God (2016), Tea Pets (2017) and Cats and Peachtopia (2018)—all scripted and directed by the company founder and former Tudou CEO, Gary Wang.
 By chimera, I mean the conjugation of disparate elements in both technical rendition and the conception of the narrative.
 Such a chimeric effect stems from the attempt to accomplish the Janus-faced legibility of the non-human characters (animals, gods and clay figures) as visually non-human and yet aurally and conceptually intelligible to the human audience.
 This chimeric effect is further amplified by Wang’s ambition to emulate Pixar technology while Sinifying the content by drawing upon Chinese folk legends, local tea culture and location-specific cityscape.
 My goal is to probe the long-standing issue of the inherently composite Chineseness of China-made animation as it ventures into new territories in the era of Pixar-branded CGI.

-Yiman Wang is Associate Professor of Film & Digital Media at University of California, Santa Cruz.
+Yiman Wang is Professor of Film & Digital Media at University of California, Santa Cruz.
 She is the author of Remaking Chinese Cinema: Through the Prism of Shanghai, Hong Kong and Hollywood (Honolulu: University of Hawaii Press, 2013) and editor of the Asian Media special issue of Feminist Media Histories (2019).
 She is currently completing a book on Anna May Wong, the best known early 20th-c.
 Chinese-American screen-stage performer.

 She has published numerous articles on border-crossing stardom, transnational Chinese cinema, early Chinese cinema, Chinese independent documentaries, socialist comedy and stop-motion animation in refereed journals and edited volumes.
 She is a recent recipient of two NEH grants for the Anna May Wong project, and was able to accept one grant.